These decadent Almond White Chocolate Matcha Cookies are earthy rich with just the right touch of sweetness from the white chocolate chunks.

 We are back again with another matcha recipe since I have restocked my pantry from my latest trip to Japan.
 Since Christmas is coming, I decided to make these cookies to fit the occasion.
 These decadent Almond White Chocolate Matcha Cookies are simply irresistible.
-I love these cookies so much because they are beyond of my expectation.
+I love these cookies so much because they are beyond my expectation.
 They are earthy rich with just the right touch of sweetness from the white chocolate chunks.

-These Almond White Chocolate Matcha Cookies recipe is actually adapted from my previous Almond Chocolate Chunk Cookies.
+This Almond White Chocolate Matcha Cookies recipe is actually adapted from my previous Almond Chocolate Chunk Cookies.
 I add some matcha powder to bring the new flavor to the classic cookies.
 In addition, I substitute the bitter-sweet chocolate chunks with white chocolate to complement the flavor.
-Matcha and white chocolate really bring the classic chocolate chip cookies to the new level.
+Matcha and white chocolate really bring the classic chocolate chip cookies to a new level.

 I love how a few tablespoons of matcha powder brings its characteristic bitter earthy flavor to the cookies.
 You can definitely omit the white chocolate if you are not a fan.
 The matcha cookie batter itself is really delicious even without the white chocolate.
-However, I recommend to put the white chocolate simply because the sweetness of white chocolate actually balances out the bitter taste of these cookies well.
+However, I recommend putting the white chocolate simply because the sweetness of white chocolate actually balances out the bitter taste of these cookies well.

 Tips for Making Almond White Chocolate Matcha Cookies